Funding your trust is critical – the estate planning process consists of two steps;

 Who Should I Include in My Trust?

 The answer to this question comes down to the individual differences between households.
 It depends on how many beneficiaries you would like to see covered by your estate plan.
-Most people include their spouse and children as beneficiaries.
-Similarly, most people that have grandchildren also include them in some fashion, and future generations too.
+Most people include their spouses and children as beneficiaries.
+Similarly, most people who have grandchildren also include them in some fashion, and future generations too.
 Siblings, parents, and other family members also are included in trust and estate planning.
 In modern times, “blended” families are increasingly the norm, and there are ways to acknowledge new relationships and distributions that might follow.

 Another important decision alongside who the beneficiaries are is who will execute the trust as the successor trustee after you.
 This person needs to be trustworthy and competent.
 He or she will have to make sure that the trust is compliant with the law and execute the commands of the trust.
 Additionally, the trustee will have to communicate effectively with all prospective beneficiaries and stakeholders when it is time to marshal the assets.
 Successor trustees should be considered and listed, if possible, in case the initial trustee becomes unavailable.